DependencyTrack/frontend/README.md

 ## Internationalization (i18n)

 This project supports internationalization.
-Currently on English language is supported.
+Currently, only English language is supported.
 Pull requests to support additional languages are encouraged.

 Note to developers: Textual labels are defined in `src/i18n/messages.json`.
 Ensure that all labels are defined here and that components use i18n, not textual labels directly.